Skip to content

 Every few months, someone publishes an article claiming yoga is the missing piece of the cycling performance puzzle.
-Unlock your hip flexors!
+Open your hip flexors!
 Breathe deeper!
 Become one with the bike!
 The marketing is compelling, and the before-and-after flexibility photos are impressive.

 But after speaking with hundreds of coaches, physiotherapists, and sports scientists on the podcast, the honest assessment is more nuanced than "yoga fixes everything."
 It does some things genuinely well for cyclists.
 It does other things poorly.
 And it doesn't do several things that cyclists desperately need.